santosh-data/Sales-Analysis-Project/readme.md

 ##  How to Run
 1. Install dependencies using:
+2. pip install -r requirements.txt
-2. Open `sales_analysis.ipynb` in Jupyter Notebook
+3. Open `sales_analysis.ipynb` in Jupyter Notebook
-3. Run all cells to view the analysis and visualizations
+4. Run all cells to view the analysis and visualizations

 ##  Key Insights
 - The North region generated the highest revenue